- 1.0 Timetable

 All colleges are encouraged to deliver dossiers to the Office of Academic Affairs (OAA) as soon as the college-level review, including the comments process, is complete, regardless of due date.

 The dates below are the latest time at which dossiers can be delivered for each group of colleges.
-If an individual case requires delayed submission, a request must be submitted to the vice provost for academic policy and faculty resources, with copy to Bobbie Houser, OAA's HR Business Partner, with an indication of the anticipated delivery date.
+If an individual case requires delayed submission, a request must be submitted to the vice provost for faculty affairs, with a copy to Bobbie Houser, OAA’s HR Business Partner, with the reason for the delay and an indication of the anticipated delivery date.
 Without such authorization, no dossiers may be submitted beyond the published timetable.

 Second Friday in January